Diploma in Sound Engineering

-Our Sound Engineering programme provides training in all areas of sound production, including live sound; music production and recording; mixing and mastering; digital audio editing; signal processing; field recording and sound design; and live concert recording.
+Our Sound Engineering programme provides training in all areas of sound production, including live sound; music production and recording; sound mixing and mastering; digital audio editing; signal processing; field recording and sound design; and live concert recording.
 The varied programme also covers audio for the film, video, animation and gaming industries and incorporates real-life gigs.
-Students develop their skills in state-of-the-art studios, providing them with the technical skills and experience they need to pursue careers as a studio engineer, live performer, tour manager or audio technician.
+As a student you will develop your skills in state-of-the-art studios, providing you with the technical skills and experience you need to pursue careers as a studio engineer, live performer, tour manager or audio technician.

 Course In Depth